Skip to main content

 • Eating raw or undercooked food (especially poultry, pork, burgers, sausages and kebabs)

-• Eating food that has been handled by someone with diarrhoea or vomiting
+• Eating food that someone with diarrhea or vomiting has handled

-• Cross contamination (where germs from a contaminated food are spread to other foods)
+• Cross-contamination (where germs from a portion of contaminated food are spread to other foods)

 Depending on the type of germ involved, symptoms may begin from one to 36 hours after eating contaminated food.